Bringing the forest to the city, right here in Ba Dinh.

 Ánh sáng len lỏi xuyên qua mái nhà

-Mr. Thang and the UNESCO YCC research team have not only renovated an abandoned house, but also breathed into it a new soul - the soul of the old, of the sediment, of the silent but profound love for the homeland.
-In each brick, each item, each cup of tea is a journey of reviving Vietnamese culture - something that is gradually fading away in the hustle and bustle of the city.
+Mr. Thang and the UNESCO YCC research team not only renovated an abandoned house, but also breathed new life into it – the soul of the old, of tranquility, of a quiet yet profound love for the homeland.
+In every brick, every object, every cup of tea is a journey of revival of Vietnamese culture – something that is gradually fading away amidst the hustle and bustle of the city.

-In the middle of stuffy Hanoi, Tra Nha Co is like a cool breeze, not ostentatious, not noisy, just gently passing through people's hearts, leaving a gentle aftertaste like the taste of tea, like memories, like an afternoon of the old season that has not yet ended.
+In the suffocating atmosphere of Hanoi, Tra Nha Co (Ancient House Tea) is like a cool, refreshing breeze—unpretentious, quiet, gently passing through people's hearts, leaving a tender aftertaste like the tea, like memories, like a bygone afternoon that hasn't yet faded.